 Discus Tank Mates

 Marbled or Neon Hatchet fish are also good fish to match with since hatchet fish occupies the tank’s highest level.
 Therefore you should ensure the lid is properly fit.
-Another great fish types of pairing with discus fish are Bolivian Rams, Gouramis and Pencil fish.
+Other great fish types of pairing with discus fish are Bolivian Rams, Gouramis, and Pencil fish.

 Discus Fish Food

 Food is important in discus fish care.
 Discus is omnivores, so in the wild, they eat mostly green plants such as algae or fallen fruit.
 A part of their food also consists of arthropods, such as insects or crustaceans.
 Moreover, it consists of invertebrates, such as amphipods and copepods.

 Best food and diet

 They must be provided with a range of foods for better coloring.
 Various types of flake foods such as spirulina and tropical fish flakes, along with algae or shrimp pellets, can make up the vegetable portion of their diet.
 Live foods such as mosquito larvae, brine shrimps, and blood worms are good for them and can inspire bright colors to appear.
 While not normal, the heart of beef is typically fed and does not harm.

 Discuss will need to feed every day, in a 3-5 minute time, and just what they eat.
 All excess food should be cleaned up after 5 minutes, as extra food can lead to health problems or poor water quality.
 As they have a pecking order, you should also be watching your fish.
 Make sure they all feed and are not distracted by larger tank mates.
 If that occurs regularly, the feed can be placed on either side of the tank.